-Wastewater (liquid waste) from flushing the toilet, bathing, washing sinks and general cleaning goes down the drain and into a pipe, which joins a larger sewer pipe under the road.
-The larger pipe also joins a major pipe that leads to the treatment center.
+Wastewater (liquid waste) from flushing the toilet, bathing, washing sinks, and general cleaning goes down the drain and into a pipe, which joins a larger sewer pipe under the road.
+The sewer pipe goes on to connect to a different sewer pipe that leads to the treatment center.

 STAGE ONE: SCREENING

-Special equipment is also used to remove grit that gets washed into the sewer.
+Special equipment is used to remove grit that gets washed into the sewer.

 STAGE TWO: PRIMARY TREATMENT

-This involves the separation of organic solid matter (or human waste) from the wastewater.
-This is done by putting the wastewater into large settlement tanks for the solids to sink to the bottom of the tank.
-The settled solids are called ‘sludge’.
-At the bottom of these circular tanks, large scrappers continuously scrape the floor of the tank and push the sludge towards the center where it is pumped away for further treatment.
-The rest of the water is then moved to the Secondary treatment.
+It involves the separation of solid, organic matter (or human waste) from the wastewater.
+It is done by putting the wastewater into large settlement tanks for the solids to sink to the bottom.
+The settled solids are called sludge.
+At the bottom of these circular tanks, large scrappers continuously scrape the floor of the tank and push the sludge towards the center, where it is pumped away for further treatment.
+The rest of the water is moved to Secondary treatment.

 STAGE THREE: SECONDARY TREATMENT